search ]

 What are Heading Tags?

-You could say that we think of headings as a way to style fonts—larger, bolder, and so on.
+You could say that we think of headings as a way to style fonts – larger, bolder, and so on.
 But by using headings, we create a structured, hierarchical layout for our content.
-HTML heading tags are used to distinguish between headings, subheadings, and the text within the content that we write and visitors see.
+HTML heading tags are used to distinguish between headings, subheadings, and the body text within the content.

-Heading tags are used to represent a hierarchical structure in the page for the users.
+Heading tags represent a hierarchical structure in the page.
 There are six types of heading tags, with the most important being <h1>, and the least important being <h6>.

 The largest heading is H1, as mentioned, and it is typically reserved for the top-level heading of a page or post.
 Most content management systems, including WordPress, automatically add the H1 tag for the post title.
 However, sometimes a specific theme might change this setting.
 If this happens, you can adjust the tags in the code of your page templates.